Skip to content

 What Are QL Trigger Points?

 QL trigger points are taught bands of constant strain in the Quadratus Lumborum, better known as the QL muscle [2].
-These bands hold a constant tension in the muscle, which has the potential to create muscular imbalances, impinge nerves, reduce mobility, and cause pain.
+These angry bands of muscle hold constant tension within the body until dealt with.
+This is a problem because QL trigger points can create muscular imbalances, impinge nerves, reduce mobility, and cause pain [1].

 QL Trigger Points Back Hurts